 When Will I Be Charged for a Promoted Post?

-The billing cycle usually begins on the day that you have created the promoted post and these charges will accrue on a daily basis.
+The billing cycle usually begins on the day that you have created the promoted post or job ad and these charges will accrue on a daily basis.
 Then, you will be billed for your balance after 30 days if the post remains active.

 If you have closed the listing prior to reaching its culmination, you will be charged approximately 48 hours after you have closed your job, or when you have hit a $500 balance.